Stress Relief: What Foods Help Reduce Stress?

 Frequently Asked Questions

-What foods help reduce stress quickly?
+What foods may help reduce stress quickly?

-What can I drink to help reduce stress?
+What drinks may help reduce stress?

 Does sugar increase stress?